Executive Director, START

 - Executive Director, National Consortium for the Study of Terrorism and Responses to Terrorism, 2012-Present

-- Director of External Education, United States Military Academy at West Point, Combating Terrorism Center (CTC), 2007-2012
+- Director of Practitioner Education, United States Military Academy at West Point, Combating Terrorism Center (CTC), 2007-2012

 - Foreign Affairs Specialist, National Nuclear Security Agency, Department of Energy, 2006-2007